PdxCodeGuild/PythonFullStack2/Instructor Checklist.md

 ## Things To Do

-### Day 1
+### The Week Before

 - [Create attendance sheet](https://docs.google.com/spreadsheets/d/1SEPHXpAQda5-P2B8gHPz1rlVAD7452LhQVrcUJqsId4/edit?usp=sharing)
 - Create Github repo
 - Create Slack channel
-- Parking permits
-- Code of conduct/inclusion
-- Name tents
-- Building tour
+- Send welcome email to students with information on how to get started with remote apps

+### Day 1

+- Intro to Zoom
 - Instructor personal intro
 - Student intros:
   1. Name
   2. Personal and/or tech background
   3. Why are you here?
   4. What do you want to get out of this course?
+- Code of conduct/inclusion
 - Go over objectives
 - Go over curriculum
 - Go over rules and logistics
 - Instructor teaching style
-- Get student email addresses
 - Add students to attendance sheets
 - Add students to Slack channel
 - Add students to Github + repo